Piers Morgan Uncensored

 Piers: What will be the heavy price he pays given he’s going to win with a massive majority?

 George: Well, we’ve yet to see how big the majority will be.
-I haven’t given up hope of a hung parliament, which would be really the best—
+I haven’t given up hope of a hung parliament, which would be the best parliament—

 George: No, I haven’t because I think the rise and rise of Farage is not finished yet.
 And I think that Farage is taking a significant number of Labour voters in the blue wall, formerly the red wall.
 I can tell you that anecdotally.